Arthur-Milchior/anki-enhance-main-window/counts.md

 The number of new cards to learn today.

 ### Repetition of today learning
-Numbers of review you'll see of cards in learning today.
+Number of reviews you'll see of cards in learning today.

 ## Numbers directly computed in the database
 ### learning now from today